DanielSarmiento04/custom_whisper_api/readme.md

 # **Whisper API**

-## Resume
+## Abstract

-The objective of this repository is *make a basic a functional* speech to text api *configurable* and *escalable* .
-The api use a powerful speech to text model, [whisper](https://github.com/openai/whisper),
+Whisper API is a *functional ans scalable* speech to text API developed using Python and [whisper](https://github.com/openai/whisper) as base.
+The objective of this repository is give some easy to configure base api to integrate in some special case, for this purpose is necessary to take that we use a client-side pattern (it's possible to change depending of the case).
+Also, we give the docker container to simplify the test and the deployment, check de package zone.

 ## Table Of Contents
 - [Set UP](#setup)